-When Robert Williams cancels his reservation at a Sleep Inn through Travelocity, he receives a verification — but no money.
+When Robert Williams cancels his reservation at a Sleep Inn through Travelocity, he receives a verification — but no refund.
 What gives?

-Travelocity has summarily dismissed my refund request with the erroneous statement, “We have advocated your case with Sleep Inn & Suites Green Bay Airport and due to their policy in relation to your reason for refunding the first night penalty charged to your cancelled reservation; they have denied your request since the room type you booked is prepaid and is non-refundable.”
+Travelocity has summarily dismissed my refund request for the reservation cancellation.
+“We have advocated your case with Sleep Inn & Suites Green Bay Airport and due to their policy in relation to your reason for refunding the first night penalty charged to your cancelled reservation; they have denied your request since the room type you booked is prepaid and is non-refundable.”

 The booking was advertised as cancellable “any time” prior to one day before our arrival.
 I canceled five days before our arrival and have the cancellation confirmation email as proof.

 Travelocity customer service has not responded to my two requests for additional review, nor has there been any response to a polite email I sent to Scott Weismiller at Expedia requesting the same

 I would like the full $404 deposit refunded to my credit card.
 Can you help? — Robert Williams, Fairview Park, Ohio

 Travelocity should have coughed up that refund for the cancellation, no matter what Sleep Inn told it.
 After all, you made your reservation through Travelocity, an online travel agency.
 It represented the terms to you at the time of your booking and you abided by those terms.
 Now Travelocity needs to do the same thing.

 This is about as open-and-shut of a case as I’ve ever seen.
 And the funny thing is, you gave Travelocity’s executives every chance to respond.
 They appeared to ignore you.

 I reviewed your paper trail — the correspondence between you and Travelocity — and I have to say, I was impressed!
 You tried to keep everything in writing.
 Travelocity responded with form letters, which suggested they weren’t even reading what you sent them.